bharathdcs/cpd_workshop-main/lesson-03-deployment/README.md

 # Session 4 - Deployment - Objectives

-This requires lesson 3 to be completed : service / routes / TLS cert created , and qchpython image pushed to OC registry.
+This requires lesson 3 to be completed : service / routes / TLS cert created , and dbkpython image pushed to OC registry.

 Session 3 deploy a single testpod to OC.
 In this session we create a deployment that will ensure that 4 pods are running all the time.
 Curl request will be balanced among the pods.